segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 mWelcomeText.setText(String.format("Welcome, %s", getUsernameFromJWT()));
 ```

-### 8. Get protected quotes
+### 8. Get Protected Quotes
-Next thing we want to do is request for protected quotes using the JWT we received and saved in step 5 above.
+Next thing we want to do is make a request for protected quotes using the JWT we received and saved in step 5 above.

-To fetch a protected quote, we make a GET request to `/api/protected/random-quote` while supplying the JWT in the `Authorization` field of the header in the format: `Authorization: Bearer <JWT>`.
+To fetch a protected quote, we make a `GET` request to `/api/protected/random-quote` while supplying the JWT in the `Authorization` field of the header in the format: `Authorization: Bearer <JWT>`.

 To implement this, we will need a method like: